lmu-cmsi371-spring2017/assignments/static-3d-scene.md

 ## Summary of Deliverables

 - A 3D object class
+  * Constructor function
   * Vertices must be relative to a local origin
   * Unit test suite
+- A drawing pipeline that is tailored to your 3D object class
 - A polygon mesh class
+  * Constructor function
   * Function(s) that “convert” a polygon mesh into the lower-level 3D object
   * Unit test suite
-- A “shape maker” library
+- A “mesh maker” library
   * A function that creates a sphere
-  * Two additional shape-creating functions
+  * Two additional mesh-creating functions
-  * _Extra credit:_ Functions that create shapes based on _extrusion_ and/or _lathing/rotating_
+  * _Extra credit:_ Functions that create polygon meshes based on _extrusion_ and/or _lathing/revolving_
   * Unit test suite
-- A drawing pipeline that is tailored to your shape class